Liondance/DDP-JHU/index.md

 ## Learning via interactive visualization!
 ### The Central Limit Theorem Reactive Demo (CLT-RD)
-Students learn concepts better when they can visualize, interact, and have fun!
+Students learn concepts better when they can visualize and interact.
 CLT-RD is meant to:
 * demonstrate the Central Limit Theorem empirically
 * help students learn while having fun!
 * serve as an example for building shiny apps

 ### How it works
-CLT-RD extracts multiple samples from a randomly generated population, computes the mean of each sample, and shows a histogram of the distribution of the sample means, alongside a histogram of the population.
+CLT-RD extracts multiple samples from a randomly generated population that follows an exponential distribution.
+CLT-RD computes the mean of each sample, and shows a histogram of the sample means, alongside a histogram of the population.

-Note: in this version, the population follows an exponential distribution.

 https://en.wikipedia.org/wiki/Central_limit_theorem
 https://en.wikipedia.org/wiki/Exponential_distribution